Google Cloud

 secretmanager.secrets.listTagBindings

-Note: The permissions list includes resource-specific tag binding permissions (e.g., compute.instances.listTagBindings) which replaced the deprecated resourcemanager.resourceTagBindings.list permission.
+> **Important**: The permissions list includes resource-specific tag binding permissions (e.g., `compute.instances.listTagBindings`, `storage.buckets.listTagBindings`) which replaced the deprecated `resourcemanager.resourceTagBindings.list` permission.
+If you previously used `resourcemanager.resourceTagBindings.list`, you should remove it and use the resource-specific permissions instead.
 These resource-specific permissions are required to discover tags attached to GCP resources.

 After creating the role, bind it to the integration service account: